dingyanqian/Brassica_rapa_pool_sequencing/README.md

 # Brassica_rapa_pool_sequencing
 # Brassica rapa Experimental Evolution – Downstream Genomic Data and Analysis Scripts

-This repository contains the processed genomic input files, conda environment specifications, and complete analysis scripts used in the downstream population genomic analyses for the study:
+This repository contains the processed genomic-relevant input files, conda environment specifications, and complete analysis scripts used in the downstream population genomic analyses for the study:

 **"Genomic responses to divergent temperature and pollinator selection in *Brassica rapa*"**
 (Ding & Schiestl, *New Phytologist*, accepeted)